cyradotpink/cyradotpink/README.md

 Hi, I'm Cyra :)

-I'm a 21 years old computer science student and backend software engineer interested in web apps, databases, networks, and the low-level magic that makes it all possible.\
+I'm a computer science student and backend software engineer interested in web apps, databases, networks, highly robust and scalable services, and also pretty much everything else that computers get up to.\
-I love going on hours-long Wikipedia binges about computers and software, I love open source, and I love using stuff in ways that you're not supposed to.\
+I love going on long Wikipedia binges about computers and software, I love open source, and I love using web browsers in ways that you're not supposed to.\
-Also, I think Linux is neat.
+Right now, I'm trying to really get hands-on with the lower-level stuff that I've previously been afraid of touching.
+Reading about operating systems and kernels and drivers and hacking is fun, but sadly nobody will pay me to read documentation.

 You can reach me by email: [cyra@cyra.pink](mailto:cyra@cyra.pink)\
 Or send me a message on Twitter: [@cyradotpink](https://twitter.com/cyradotpink)